- About Us

 The Agile method of working and its manifest -only 68 words long-, which was created by 12 leader-spirited young software developers in 2001 is very simple in thought: The interaction between people and change is on long-term planning and documentation!

 Of course, every simple idea may not be so simple in the practice.
 However, the success of companies that are loyal to this idea and able to implement indicates an interesting target.
 Instagram, a team of 13 people have created it after an only 15-month working period was sold for a figure over 1 billion dollars in 2011.
-An exemplary company Spotify where Agile practice transformed into working culture, worths 8 billion dollars.
+An exemplary company Spotify where Agile practice transformed into the working culture, worths 8 billion dollars.

-As we briefly summarized last week; Agile has an approach that keeps the interaction between people, collaboration with the customer and respond to change over overcoming long-term plans and documentation.
+As we briefly summarized last week; Agile has an approach that keeps the interaction between people, collaboration with the customer and responds to change over overcoming long-term plans and documentation.
 Agile is a way of working fully focused on producing what is best for the client, including the best/liked/preferred product, including the customer, into the whole team.
 Naturally, one of the most discussed issues about Agile is whether this is a working methodology or a cultural exchange.

 After the industrial revolution, the concept of increasing the productivity in production (see The Principles of Scientific Management) emerged by Frederick Taylor have dominated bureaucratic departments, silo-organized structures and hierarchial working order production process which are still being used in the business life.
 However, this operation model, which was a great success of the period, demonstrated that 21st century business life, where technological developments are dizzying and generations are differentiated, requires some improvement areas.
 New generation companies that want to be independent of silos, want to act fast and be customer-centric have also pioneered the emergence of Agile working methodology.